danyu1/GameDesign/README.md

   - _Description:_ A variation of the classic Connect Four game with an increased board size, a point system, and various power-ups to make it more challenging and exciting.

-- **Reverse Tower Defense**

-  - _Description:_ Invert the tower defense genre by allowing players to control waves of enemies and challenge them to defeat the player's defensive structures in creative and strategic ways.

 - **Tic-Tac-Toe**
   - _Description:_ A unique twist on Tic-Tac-Toe, where players play Tic-Tac-Toe games inside of other Tic-Tac-Toe games, creating a recursive and challenging experience.